oneapi-src/oneDAL/docs/source/onedal/spmd/index.rst

 Communicator backend
 --------------------

-Communicator backend is a underlying implementation of :capterm:`communicator` using specific library/interface:
+Communicator backend is a underlying implementation of SPMD communicator object. using specific library/interface:
 - OneMPI
 - OneCCL